nautechsystems/nautilus_trader/docs/concepts/strategies.md

 This configuration flexibility is actually opt-in, in that you can actually choose not to have any strategy configuration beyond the parameters you choose to pass into your strategies' constructor.
-However, if you would like to run distributed backtests or launch live trading servers remotely, then you will need to define a configuration.
+If you would like to run distributed backtests or launch live trading servers remotely, then you will need to define a configuration.

 Here is an example configuration: